kmsec-uk/npm-follower/README.md

 # npm replicate feed follower

-golang library for following npm registry via the CouchDB API (replicate.npmjs.com/registry/_changes).
+golang library for following updates to the npm registry via the CouchDB API (replicate.npmjs.com/registry/_changes).

 Designed to be simple to setup and start receiving events through a channel: